tthorntone/AdNauseam-Wiki/Troubleshooting.md

 > **Caveat for Chromium-based browsers:** Due to Chromium API limitations, it's not possible for uBlock to determine for sure whether a new tab being opened is that of a popup, or is the result of a legitimate click on a link by the user.
 So if the no-popups switch is in use, you won't be able to open a link in a new tab through the context menu.

 ***

+#### Links to social networks are blocked

+Because you enabled _"Fanboy’s Social Blocking List"_, or one of the filter lists which includes it, like _"Fanboy’s Annoyance List"_ or _"Fanboy+Easylist-Merged Ultimate List"_.